SekenderNaveed1/TOSCheck/README.md

 rm -rf .ragcache kb_rag tos_rag
 ```

----

 ## FAQ

 **Does this replace a lawyer?**
-No. It just helps you figure out what to ask a lawyer about — assuming you can afford one.
+No. It just helps you figure out what to ask a lawyer about, assuming you can afford one.

 **Will it make me $1000 for reading terms?**
 Probably not.
 But it might save you from giving away the rights to your data, your ideas, and your soul.